linux-minidisc/linux-minidisc/README.md

 Moved the descriptor state handling into its own module within libnetmd.
 The code is baed on from asivery's AV/C improvements to `netmd-js`.

+## Query formatting and scanning: Support for 8-bit and 16-bit BCD

+The query formatting and scanning gets two new escapes: `%B` and `%W` for writing and reading 2-digit and 4-digit BCD values directly, avoiding the need to convert BCD explicitly before/after.